How Secured Credit Cards Help to Build a Good Credit Score

 USAA Secured Card® Platinum Visa®

-Although the CD earns a variable interest rate, it’s not much (0.54% APY in 2016).
-In order to raise your credit limit, you’ll need to deposit more in the CD, which is actually a great savings tool.
+Although the CD earns a variable interest rate, it’s not much.
+To raise your credit limit, you’ll need to deposit more in the CD, which is a great savings tool.

 The card also comes with a $35 annual fee, but it’s worth it to obtain USAA benefits like rental car protection, fraud protection, and more.